 As in other autoimmune diseases, people with celiac disease may have periods of exacerbation of symptoms or remission, where they are asymptomatic.6 However, celiac disease is a chronic condition.
 If someone with celiac disease consumes gluten, an abnormal immune response is triggered that results in significant inflammation and damage to the lining of the small intestine, which then impairs the absorption of nutrients of the small intestine.5 The damage to the small intestinal wall and inflammation of the intestinal lining can lead to malabsorption and malnutrition, which in turn, can lead to osteoporosis, anemia, and delayed growth.

 Are celiac disease and gluten intolerance the same thing?

 No. Although the symptoms can often be the same, celiac disease and gluten intolerance are driven by different biochemical processes within the body.
 Celiac disease is an autoimmune condition that results in an immunologic response to gluten in the intestines.
 An intolerance is not immune-mediated and may be related to lack of key enzymes or chemicals required for digestion of gluten.

 Can a gluten free diet help?

 Yes!
-In the case of celiac disease, a strict gluten free diet is an absolute must.
-A gluten free diet means that the protein gluten is excluded from all foods consumed.
-Label reading is very important when taking on a gluten free diet.
+In the case of celiac disease, a strict gluten-free diet is an absolute must.
+A gluten-free diet means that the protein gluten is excluded from all foods consumed.
+Label reading is very important when taking on a gluten-free diet.
 Some people are exquisitely sensitive to gluten and may not see improvement of symptoms with a gluten-free diet if they are exposed to even small trace amounts of gluten.
-For this reason, some people may need to be very conscientious of hidden sources of gluten as well cross contamination of typically non-gluten containing foods.
-Such individuals would need to consume gluten free products from facilities and growers who are strictly dedicated to being gluten free.
+For this reason, some people may need to be very conscientious of hidden sources of gluten, as well as cross contamination of typically non-gluten containing foods.
+Such individuals would need to consume gluten-free products from facilities and growers who are strictly dedicated to being gluten free.